open-contracting/software-development-handbook/docs/roadmap/index.rst

 -  Sufficiently resource the hosting of all services, to avoid service disruptions
 -  Review the :ref:`health of products and services<health>` in each roadmap and plan maintenance and improvements accordingly

+In addition, we expect consultants to:

+-  Follow the principles of `DRY <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`__ (refactor regularly), `YAGNI <https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it>`__ (but try to anticipate needs with respect to performance and extensibility), `Unix philosophy <https://en.wikipedia.org/wiki/Unix_philosophy>`__ (limited responsibility, loose coupling), `KISS <https://en.wikipedia.org/wiki/KISS_principle>`__
+-  Agree on business requirements before coding (development can be agile, but we need to agree on what we’re building first)
+-  Author documentation, for users and developers (documenting methods often exposes complexity, which helps to simplify the API)
+-  Use tools properly and as intended (don’t go for the quick fix)
+-  Steal code (don’t write your own ORM)
+-  Write tests, and be strict

 Build capacity through documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~